QUALITY OF LIFE PROGRAMS

 LAW ENFORCEMENT OUTREACH

-In collaboration with BKSDA Central Sulawesi, the government agency in charge of wildlife management, starting in 2012 AlTo initiated a special program of outreach to law enforcement personnel from all different jurisdictions in an effort to strengthen enforcement of wildlife laws in Tompotika.
-AlTo’s Law Enforcement Outreach program aims to bring officials together to identify and overcome for themselves the barriers to effective wildlife law enforcement in Tompotika.
+In collaboration with BKSDA, AlTo initiated a special outreach program to law enforcement personnel from all different jurisdictions in an effort to strengthen enforcement of wildlife laws in Tompotika.
+This program aims to bring officials together to identify and overcome for themselves the barriers to effective wildlife law enforcement in Tompotika.

 quality of life PROGRAMS

-In Tompotika, most local residents live simply, with a very modest lifestyle compared to those in the Global Consumer Class, whose overconsumption drives the bulk of our planet’s ills.
+In Tompotika, most local residents live a very modest lifestyle compared to those in the Global Consumer Class, whose overconsumption drives the bulk of our planet’s ills.
 For many, what they have to eat and live on is only just barely enough, with nothing to spare.
-Tompotikans exploit their forests, seas, and wildlife generally because that’s the most direct–perhaps the only–way they know of to get food to eat, wood for cooking or building, or something to sell for cash.
 AlTo works with local people to help develop ways to live that are more sustainable for both nature and humans.

-The natural heritage of Sulawesi is widely recognized as a global treasure and AlTo’s success in conserving this treasure depends entirely on the willingness of local people to work together with us on behalf of nature.
-The whole world is contributing to forces that threaten Tompotika’s wild nature, and the whole world benefits when that wild nature is successfully conserved.
-So it seems only fitting that the global community might offer practical help to Tompotika communities.
-AlTo seeks to provide community benefits that benefit all–and not just a few–members of the community, are in themselves consistent with conservation goals, and are determined accordance with the needs and desires identified by locals themselves.
+AlTo’s success in conserving the natural heritage of Sulawesi depends entirely on the willingness of local people to work together with us on behalf of nature.
+AlTo seeks to provide community benefits that are in themselves consistent with conservation goals, and are determined in accordance with the needs and desires identified by locals themselves.

-When a local need demands it, AlTo leads a small group of international travelers on a tour to visit Tompotika and assist with conservation projects there.
-Most tours last about 15 days.
-Service tours in past years include projects to help out with scientific surveys of, respectively, tarsiers and butterflies; painting large wildlife murals on school walls; cleaning beaches of harmful trash, and more.
-The trips include time working side-by-side with villagers on the assigned task as well as plenty of time exploring Tompotika’s rainforests and snorkeling its coral gardens., as well as, of course, observing maleos, sea turtles, bats, and other wildlife.
+When a local need demands it, AlTo leads a small group of international travelers to visit Tompotika and assist with conservation projects there.
+Service projects in past years include helping with scientific surveys; painting large wildlife murals on school walls; cleaning beaches of harmful trash, and more.
+Trips include time working side-by-side with villagers as well as plenty of time exploring Tompotika’s rainforests, coral gardens, and observing wildlife.

 AlTo’s has an active research program aimed at learning essential facts about the maleo’s biology and ecology that must be discovered in order to ensure the maleo’s long-term survival in a human-dominated landscape.